dbojan/xmpp-communicator/README.md

 **How to create/build apk**

-- (you should delete build folder inside conversations folder first)
+- (you should delete 'build' folder inside conversations folder first)
 - click ||| menu
 - select "Build" menu on the top right
 - generate app bundles or apk